-(2) The Committee may refuse to permit a member to inspect records of the Association that relate to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of the Association.

-- (3) The Committee must on request make copies of these rules available to members and applicants for membership free of charge. - (4) Subject to subrule (2), a member may make a copy of any of the other records of the Association referred to in this rule and the Association may charge a reasonable fee for provision of a copy of such a record. - (5) For purposes of this rule-
+- Members may on request inspect free of charge- - the register of members. - the minutes of general meetings. - subject to subrule (2), the financial records, books, securities and any other relevant document of the Association, including minutes of Committee meetings. - The Committee may refuse to permit a member to inspect records of the Association that relate to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of the Association. - The Committee must on request make copies of these rules available to members and applicants for membership free of charge. - Subject to subrule (2), a member may make a copy of any of the other records of the Association referred to in this rule and the Association may charge a reasonable fee for provision of a copy of such a record. - For purposes of this rule-

-relevant documents means the records and other documents, however compiled, recorded or stored, that relate to the incorporation and management of the Association and includes the following-
+relevant documents mean the records and other documents, however compiled, recorded, or stored, that relate to the incorporation and management of the Association and includes the following-

-- (a) its membership records;
+- its membership records.

-- (b) its financial statements;
+- its financial statements.

-- (c) its financial records;
+- its financial records.

-- (d) records and documents relating to transactions, dealings, business or property of the Association.
+- records and documents relating to transactions, dealings, business or property of the Association.

-76 Winding up and revocation
+Winding up, cancellation or revocation

-- (1) The Association may be wound up voluntarily by special resolution. - (2) In the event of the winding up or the cancellation of the incorporation of the Association, the surplus assets of the Association must not be distributed to any members or former members of the Association. - (3) Subject to the Act and any court order made under section 133 of the Act, the surplus assets must be given to a body that has similar purposes to the Association and which is not carried on for the profit or gain of its individual members. - (4) The body to which the surplus assets are to be given must be decided by special resolution. - (5) If the organisation is wound up or its endorsement as a deductible gift recipient is revoked (whichever occurs first), any surplus of the following assets shall be transferred to another organisation to which income tax deductible gifts can be made: - gifts of money or property for the principal purpose of the organisation - contributions made in relation to an eligible fundraising event held for the principal purpose of the organisation - money received by the organisation because of such gifts and contributions.
+- The Association may be wound up voluntarily by special resolution. - In the event of the winding up or cancellation of the incorporation of the Association, the surplus assets of the Association must not be distributed to any members or former members of the Association. - Subject to the Act and any court order made under section 133 of the Act, the surplus assets must be given to a body that has similar purposes to the Association and which is not carried on for the profit or gain of its individual members.